Sensing the Seasons

-Together, we will attend to the garden at Forgan Arts to interrogate the seasons and seasonality through discussion and artistry.
-The trees around the garden will be the focus as we question how we know the seasons, how we know they are changing and why.
+The trees around the garden will be one focus as we question how we know the seasons, how we know they are changing and why.

 The images and stories we produce will contribute to a collective publication, creating a new document of the garden in collaboration with researchers working around Scotland.